I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

 She graduated from high school in 2014 and took a year off from schooling, planning to go back in December of 2015.
 She enrolled in Guildford Technical Community College for early childhood development.

-9:30 pm came and went and Tyarra hadn't returned home.
-She didn't text Aaron and her phone went directly to voice mail when called.
-Aaron and her brother returned to her grandmother's apartment to wait for her but she never came back and hadn't messaged him in several hours.
+9:30 p.m. came and went, and Tyarra hadn't returned home.
+She didn't text Aaron, and her phone went directly to voicemail when called.
+Aaron and her brother returned to her grandmother's apartment to wait for her, but she never came back and hadn't messaged them in several hours.

-The next morning on January 8, at 7:00 am Aaron still hadn't heard from Tyarra or seen her.
+The next morning, on January 8 at 7:00 a.m., Aaron still hadn't heard from Tyarra or seen her.
 He left the apartment as he had a scheduled an appointment that day.
-When he came back to the apartment, Tyarra still wasn't home so he woke up her grandmother to let her know what was going on.
-Her grandmother tried calling her phone and realized it went right to voice mail.
+When he came back to the apartment, Tyarra still wasn't home, so he woke up her grandmother to let her know what was going on.
+Her grandmother tried calling her phone and realized it went right to voicemail.
 She then called Danielle and asked if she had seen her daughter.
-Danielle hadn't seen or heard from Tyarra sense she left her home the day before.
+Danielle hadn't seen or heard from Tyarra since she left her home the day before.
 She arranged to meet up with Aaron when she realized something wasn't right.

 Search and Investigations

 Tyarra had no prior history of running away or leaving without telling someone where she was going.
 She had no problems at home that would prompt her to want to take off.
-Her family planned a search on the Stoneybrook Apartment complex on January 9 but nobody reported seeing Tyarra.
+Her family planned a search of the Stoneybrook Apartment complex on January 9, but nobody reported seeing Tyarra.
 Police and investigators also later searched the area and interviewed neighbors but came up with nothing.
-Her family was bust putting up fliers around the apartment complex as well as around the neighborhood.
+Her family was busy putting up fliers around the apartment complex as well as around the neighborhood.

 The case was given to the Crimes Against Persons Squad on January 11, 2016.
 Danielle spoke with the detectives about what she believed might have happened to her daughter.
-She relayed the Facebook messages and who she thought “Travis” might have been, and gave them her ex-boyfriend’s real name.
+She relayed the Facebook messages and who she thought “Travis” might have been, and she gave them the real name of Tyarra's ex-boyfriend.
 His name has never been released due to this still being an ongoing investigation.

 With the severe lack of evidence, investigators began to dig more into Tyarra’s life and found she had another ex-boyfriend, Tre.
-They found Tyarra still loved him but the two wanted different things in life and so they split ways.
-Tre still cared for Tyarra and their breakup didn't end on bad terms.
+They found that Tyarra still loved him, but the two wanted different things in life and so they split ways.
+Tre still cared for Tyarra, and their breakup didn't end on bad terms.
 He cooperated with the investigation and answered all questions they had.
-They determined he had nothing to do with her disappearance and Danielle also believes Tre was innocent.
+They determined he had nothing to do with her disappearance, and Danielle also believes Tre was innocent.
 He was just as upset as her mother about her going missing.

-February 20 was a day that the police got an unanticipated development in the case.
+On February 20, there was an unanticipated development.
 Tre, Tyarra’s other ex-boyfriend, was found shot dead in his apartment in Greensboro.
-Police first thought this murder could have been linked to the disappearance of Tyarra but it was later found out Tre’s death was due to an altercation with his roommate.
+Police first thought this murder could have been linked to the disappearance of Tyarra, but it was later found out Tre’s death was due to an altercation with his roommate.

 On May 6, 2018, Tyarra Williams' case was on an episode of a TV series called Disappeared.
 In this episode, they discuss Tyarra and what events led up to her vanishing.
 The episode also follows Tyarra’s grandfather and how he embarks on a cross-country search for his granddaughter.
 The show focuses on his own investigation and his efforts in finding Tyarra.

 Danielle Williams still updates the Facebook page for her daughter and is still determined to find her daughter or find out what happened to her.
-They still keep an eye on the news and updates and keep their hopes up that one day they will get closure.
-If she’s still alive she would be 22 years old.
+The family still keeps an eye on the news and updates and keeps their hopes up that one day they will get closure.
+If she’s still alive, she would be 23 years old in 2020.